svylabs/trustlex/whitepaper.md

 # Solution (Protocol)

+A smart contract on Ethereum acts as a centralized order book, containing all offers of Ethereum and the price and the amount of ETH the user is willing to sell in exchange for BTC.
+Orders can be discovered through the orderbook, and settled on Bitcoin chain by generating a Bitcoin unique address for settlement, where the Bitcoin will be sent.
+Smart contract will release the funds after user has submitted the proof of transaction.
+Following is the exact set of steps each actor will take in this process:

 - Step 1: Alice places her ETH locked into a smart contract, along with BTC address where Alice wants to receive BTC.
 - Step 2: Bob discovers the smart contract and finds funds in the smart contract that could be obtained by sending BTC.
 - Step 3: Bob generates a secret, hashes the secret and generates a HTLC address using Alice's address, along with his own address for recovery after a certain time period.